California Cal Grant

 These grants of $1,094 to up to $12,570 a year are guaranteed to students who meet income, GPA and residency requirements.
 1

-Cal Grants is also available for undocumented students who qualify under the California Dream Act, which allows undocumented students who graduated from a California high school to receive state financial aid.
+Cal Grants are also available for undocumented students who qualify under the California Dream Act — which allows undocumented students who graduated from a California high school to receive state financial aid.

 Types of Cal Grants #